goauthentik/authentik/website/blog/2023-09-26-machine-to-machine-communication-in-authentik/item.md

 image: ./Image1.png
 ---

-> **_authentik is a unified identity platform that helps with all of your authentication needs, replacing Okta, Active Directory, Auth0 and more.
-Building on the open-source project, Authentik Security Inc is a public benefit company that provides additional features and support._**
+> **_authentik is a unified identity platform that helps with all of your authentication needs, replacing Okta, Active Directory, Auth0, and more.
+Building on the open-source project, Authentik Security Inc is a [public benefit company](https://github.com/OpenCoreVentures/ocv-public-benefit-company/blob/main/ocv-public-benefit-company-charter.md) that provides additional features and dedicated support._**

 ---